Who is Same Love?

 South African Constitution

 It is important for individuals to be informed about the laws in South Africa that support and protect LGBTQI+ people and to know where to seek help if necessary.
-The South African Constitution prohibits discrimination against any person on the basis of their sexual orientation or gender identity, and the Constitutional Court has the authority to hear cases related to such discrimination.
+The South African Constitution prohibits discrimination against any person on the basis of their sexual orientation or gender identity, and the Constitutional Court is the highest authority in South Africa.

-The Equality Court is also available to hear cases involving inequalities.
 The Department of Justice and Constitutional Development has an LGBTQI+ National Task Team based in Pretoria that includes judges, magistrates, lawyers, police, and social workers who advocate for LGBTQI+ rights.
+Same Love Toti serves on the KZN LGBTI Task Team.

-Same Love Toti is an active non-profit organization that serves on the provincial KZN LGBTQI+ Task Team and has also been elected to the steering committee of the Hate Crimes Working Group, a multi-sectoral organization that advocates for the implementation of the Hate Crimes Bill and actively reports and monitors hate crimes throughout South Africa.
+Same Love Toti has also been elected as co-chair of the Hate Crimes Working Group, a multi-sectoral organization that advocates for the implementation of the Hate Crimes Bill and actively reports and monitors hate crimes throughout South Africa.

 The World Health Organisation